 - Receive direct mentorship and meet individually with global health experts.

-- Develop an independent research project in collaboration with a UCSF expert in one of several critical global health areas, including HIV/AIDS, malaria, tuberculosis, maternal mortality, preterm birth, climate change, and more.
+- Develop an independent research project in collaboration with a UCSF expert in one of several critical global health areas, including HIV/AIDS, malaria, tuberculosis, maternal health, preterm birth, climate change, COVID/emerging infectious diseases, and more.

 - Apply practical problem-solving skills to global health research through a variety of methods, including literature reviews, analysis of qualitative interviews, data management and informatics, and support for international policy and research meetings.